borghiste/cosmoexplorer/README.md

 I want to build an App that allows users discover/study astronomy in an interactive and modern way.
 The purpose of this app is to provide free and fun tool for students and enthusiasts.

 the app must be fast, cool, animated and with a modern and intuitive design.
-I will also develop the mopile version in the future.
+I will also develop the mobile version in the future.

 the app will feature: